open-reception/website/src/content/docs/research/problem-analysis.md

 - can **help shape the outcome**,
 - will be **the first to receive the software**,
-- receive an **exclusive discount for booking an appointment booking platform**.
+- receive an **exclusive discount for booking an appointment booking platform**,
+- will be **mentioned on the website** in our report upon request (including link if desired).

 ## What can I expect?